NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Criminal Defense for Federal Crimes

-They want to let the person out in general, but there are those cases where you're facing a 10-year mandatory minimum or you have drug charges with multiple kilos.
+They want to let the person out in general, but there are those cases where you're facing a 10-year mandatory minimum, or you have drug charges with multiple kilos.

+I've been doing this for 27 years with great success.
+So, if you need help, pick up the phone.
 Ask to speak to Ron Hedding.
 I can usually respond very quickly and start helping you right away.

 Related Content: